alilotfi23/Jenkins-Automation/README.md

 ```shell
 terraform apply
 ```
-## jenkins.yaml file which contains jcasc configuration has a job section that clone all this project
+## jenkins.yaml file which contains jcasc configuration has a job section that clones all this project
 ```shell
 jobs:
   - script: >